LukasWestholt/MagicMirror/README.md

 cd modules
 git submodule add ...
 # git commit and push
-# Add it also to install-repo.sh, config.js.template and init-repo.sh
+# Add it also to scripts/admin-add-submodules.sh, config/config.js.template and modules/install-or-update.sh
-# On Raspberry execute: scripts/raspi-repo-updater.sh
+# On Raspberry execute: scripts/raspi-update.sh
 ```

 # Other things